-- (1) Interim medical benefits cover the patient's co-pays and deductibles for certain services on denied workers' compensation claims.
-These benefits only apply when the patient has a health benefit plan(s), i.e., the patient's private health insurance(s).
-For the purpose of this rule the Oregon Health Plan is not a health benefit plan. - (2) Interim medical benefits are not due on claims: - (a) When the patient is enrolled in an MCO prior to claim acceptance under ORS 656.245(4)(b)(B); or - (b) When the insurer denies the claim within 14 days of the employer's notice. - (3) Interim medical benefits cover services provided from the date of injury to the date the insurer denies the claim and include: - (a) Diagnostic services required to identify appropriate treatment or prevent disability; - (b) Medication required to alleviate pain; and - (c) Services required to stabilize the patient's claimed condition and to prevent further disability.
-Examples of such services may include, but are not limited to: antibiotic or anti-inflammatory medication; physical therapy and other conservative therapies; and necessary surgical procedures. - (4) The medical provider must bill the workers' compensation insurer according to these rules, and the health benefit plan according to the plan's requirements. - (5) The insurer must notify the medical provider when an initial claim is denied. - (6) Once the claim is denied, the medical provider must bill the health benefit plan and include a copy of the workers' compensation denial letter. - (7) After the health benefit plan issues payment, the medical provider should bill the workers' compensation insurer, according to these rules, for the remaining balance.
-The medical provider must include a copy of the health benefit plan's explanation of benefits (EOB) with the bill.
-For the purpose of this rule an explanation of benefits (EOB) has the same meaning as an explanation of review (EOR).
+(a) Interim medical benefits under ORS 656.247 only apply to initial claims when the patient has a health benefit plan, i.e., the patient's private health insurance.
+For the purpose of this rule the Oregon Health Plan is not a health benefit plan.

+(b) Interim medical benefits are not due on claims:

+(A) When the patient is enrolled in an MCO prior to claim acceptance or denial under ORS 656.245(4)(b)(B); or

+(B) When the insurer denies the claim within 14 days of the employer's notice of the claim.

+(c) Interim medical benefits cover services provided from the date of employer's notice or knowledge of the claim to the date the insurer accepts or denies the claim.
+Interim medical benefits do not include treatments excluded under OAR 436-009-0010(12).

+(d) When billing for interim medical benefits, the medical provider must bill the workers' compensation insurer according to these rules, and the health benefit plan according to the plan's requirements.
+The provider may submit a pre-authorization request to the health benefit plan prior to claim acceptance or denial.

-- (8) If the medical provider knows that the patient filed a work related claim, the medical provider may not collect any health benefit plan co-pay from the patient. - (9) Once the workers' compensation insurer receives the bill with the health plan's explanation of benefits (EOB), they have 45 days to pay any amount not paid by the health plan up to the workers' compensation fee schedule.
+(e) If the medical provider knows that the patient filed a work-related claim, the medical provider may not collect any health benefit plan co-pay, co-insurance, or deductible from the patient during the interim period.

+(2) Claim Acceptance.